-St John's C.E Primary School recognises the contribution it can make to protect and support pupils in School.
-The aim of this policy is to safeguard and promote our pupils' welfare, safety, health, and well-being by creating an honest, open, caring and supportive environment.
+St John's C of E Middle School recognises the contribution it can make to protect and support pupils in School.
+The aim of this policy is to safeguard and promote our pupils' welfare, safety, health and well-being by creating an honest, open, caring and supportive environment.
 The pupils' welfare is of paramount importance.